Coarsest Fourier-reflexive Partitions for the Lee, Homogeneous and Subfield Metric: Conclusion

 \section{Conclusion}

-In this paper we proved the existence of MacWilliams-type identities for any finite chain ring and any additive weight.
-In particular, this includes the homogeneous, the Lee and the subfield metric, where the classical MacWilliams identities fail.
-The main idea of the novel identities is to partition the ambient space into a finer partition, called Lee partition which is able to recover the weight enumerator of any additive weight.
-We then improved upon this result in the case of the homogeneous and the subfield metric, by presenting a coarser partition than the Lee partition, but finer than the weight partition, for which MacWilliams-type identities hold.
-The presented identities can be used to formulate LP bounds in each of the metrics. \medbreak
+In this paper, we investigated MacWilliams-type identities for codes over finite chain rings equipped with additive metrics.
+Our approach is based on studying partitions of the ambient space that refine the corresponding weight partitions while remaining Fourier-reflexive.
+For the Lee metric, we showed that the partition induced by the action of the full group of linear isometries is already the coarsest Fourier-reflexive refinement of the weight partition.
+In contrast, for the homogeneous and subfield metric, we identified new symmetrized partitions that are significantly coarser than the orbit partitions induced by subgroups of the linear isometry group, yet remain Fourier-reflexive.
+These partitions are, moreover, the coarsest symmetrized partitions for which MacWilliams-type identities hold.
+The presented identities can be used to formulate LP bounds in each of the metrics.

 In this work we laid the main focus on the Lee, homogeneous and subfield metric.
 Even though the MacWilliams-type identities for the Lee partition enumerator allows to derive the weight enumerator of any additive weight over any finite chain ring, for specific weights there are more natural choices on how to partition the code.
 Future work, therefore, includes the study of other weights, such as the Bachoc weight \cite{bachoc}, Krotov weight \cite{krotov1,krotov2} or the overweight \cite{gassner}.